Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - how much was deposited in January
 - how much money have I earned?

-## intent:deny
-- not really
-- no
-- I don't think so
-- never
-- no way
-- nope
-- no thanks

-## intent:goodbye
-- see you later
-- goodbye
-- i'm done
-- quit
-- stop
-- bye

-## intent:greet
-- good morning
-- hi
-- hey there
-- hey
-- good evening
-- hello

 ## intent:inform
 - $10
 - 5000